An Isotropic Approach to Efficient Uncertainty Quantification with Gradient Norms: Experiments

 \subsubsection{Scaling with Model Size}

 The theoretical arguments in \cref{sec:method:idcov:theory} predict that the identity becomes a better proxy as network scale increases.
 We test this by training models from 12 to approximately $10^6$ parameters on a concentric rings problem.
 As \cref{fig:scaling} shows, the epistemic correlation follows a U-shaped trajectory: high for the smallest models (where the posterior is trivially isotropic), dipping at intermediate scales (where the posterior is anisotropic but spectral concentration has not yet taken effect), and recovering to $\rho = 0.87$ at approximately $10^6$ parameters.
-The recovery begins roughly when the number of parameters exceeds the training samples, placing the model in the overparameterized regime where the FIM becomes increasingly low-rank, suggesting that the approximation is weakest in precisely the regime where these synthetic experiments operate and should improve further at the scales of LLMs.
+The recovery begins roughly when the number of parameters exceeds the training samples, placing the model in the overparameterized regime where the FIM becomes increasingly low-rank.

+We additionally extend the scaling study using mean-field variational inference as the reference, which is tractable at substantially larger scales than HMC, sweeping from $\sim 10^8$ parameters (\cref{app:scaling-vi}).
+The same U-shape appears in Pearson $r$ with the minimum at $|\text{parameters}| \approx |\text{training samples}|$, and Spearman $\rho$ stays above $0.96$ throughout.
+That the same pattern appears with two independent reference methods suggests it reflects a property of the approximation rather than an artifact of either reference.
+The dip falling at the interpolation threshold suggests the approximation is weakest precisely in the regime where these synthetic experiments operate, and should improve at the scales of LLMs.